 MFA refers to authentication methods that go beyond username and password, such as biometrics, physical cards, and emailed links.
 You might require all users to submit multiple factors of authentication, or only some if you’re using adaptive or step-up authentication.

 Adaptive authentication, also known as risk-based authentication, is similar to step-up authentication but is dynamic instead of static.
 Adaptive authentication systems automatically trigger additional authentication factors, usually via MFA factors, depending on a user's risk profile.
+A risk profile is determined by assessing:

 Step-up authentication is generally static and is based on predefined risk levels of resources and users.
 It focuses on the sensitivity and value of different resources, limiting them to users who can provide credentials that prove their claims for access.